cryptpad/blueprints/prototypes/revocation.md

 1. Increased latency when opening a document since you need to load the mailbox messages to get the most recent keys, then open the related document.
-Some of this could probably be parallelized to some degree with undecryptable messages being queued.
+Some of this could probably be parallelized to some degree with undecipherable messages being queued.
 2. Increased fragility:
    1. A server-side delay in opening either channel will result in slower